By Michael Grossberg

 Through such a wide variety of scenarios, stories and themes, the Prometheus Award-winners can help people imagine concretely what it might be like to live in a fully free future – and how it feels (or would feel) to have one’s dignity, moral autonomy and personal liberty violated by slavery and tyranny, or threatened by merely callous, corrupt and bureaucratic government intrusiveness.

-Libertarian futurists envision a free-er and better future for all of humanity, one in which greater social harmony, prosperity, peace and progress (both scientific and social) can materialize because the people are free to flourish, associate and trade for mutual benefit and cooperation in a fully civil society that respects other people’s rights.
+Libertarian futurists envision a free-er and better future for all of humanity, one in which greater social harmony, prosperity, peace and progress (both scientific and social) can materialize because the people are free to flourish, associate and trade for mutual benefit and cooperation in a fully civil and civilized society that respects other people’s rights.

 * Up next (or coming soon) on the Prometheus Blog: A 40thAnniversary Celebration appreciation of the first novel to be recognized with a Prometheus Award: F. Paul Wilson’s The Probability Broach, the 1979 winner for Best Novel.